- Home

 - whether the cancer has spread to any lymph nodes.

-The pathology report will guide your doctors on what other treatment may be best for you.
-If there are cancer cells found close to the edge of the removed tissue (which is called an involved or positive margin), there is a higher risk of the cancer returning.
-You may need to have further surgery for more tissue to be removed (called a re-excision or wider excision).
-Your doctor may also suggest that you have a mastectomy.
+If your removed tissue shows multiple cancers, each cancer will be tested separately.
+The pathology report will help your doctors work out what other treatment may be best for you.
+If there are cancer cells found close at the edge of the tissue (which is called an involved or positive margin), there is a higher risk of the cancer returning.

 For more on this, see our general section on Surgery.